Navigating with Annealing Guidance Scale in Diffusion Space: Annealing Scheduler

 \paragraph{$\delta$-loss}

-Following our observation in section~\eqref{sec:sds}, we introduce a novel loss, leveraging \(\|\delta_t\|\) as a proxy value that aims to reflect prompt alignment.
-This loss is designed to encourage the scheduler to select guidance scales that move the denoising trajectory toward regions where the model's conditional and unconditional predictions begin to agree, indicating proximity to a prompt-consistent stationary point of the SDS loss.
+Following our observation in sections~\ref{sec:sds} and \ref{sec:delta_intuition}, we introduce a novel loss, leveraging \(\|\delta_t\|\) as a proxy value that aims to reflect prompt alignment.
+This loss is designed to encourage the scheduler to select guidance scales that move the denoising trajectory toward regions where the model's conditional and unconditional predictions begin to agree.

 In practice, for a given $z_{t}$, we perform denoising with $\hat{\epsilon}_t$ and renoising with $\epsilon_t^\varnothing$ to obtain \(z_{t-1}\).
 By evaluating \(\|\delta_{t-1}\|\) at this point, we introduce our $\delta$-loss: